Bi-Lipschitz arcs in metric spaces with controlled geometry: Proof of Theorem

 \section{Proof of Theorem~\ref{thm:1}}

 In this section, we will give the proof of the following quantitative version of Theorem~\ref{thm:1}.

-\begin{Thm} Given $C,C_1>0$, $Q>2$, $p\in (1,Q-1)$, and $\lambda,L\geq 1$, there exists $L'\geq 1$ with the following property.
+\begin{Thm} Given $C,C_1>0$, $Q>2$, $p\in (1,Q-1)$, and $L\geq 1$, there exists $L'\geq 1$ with the following property.

-Let $(X,d,\mu)$ be a complete $(C_1,Q)$-Ahlfors regular metric measure space supporting a $p$-Poincar\'e inequality with data $C$ and $\lambda$ (as in subsection \ref{subsec:Poincare}).
-Let $A\subset \R$ be a closed set, let $I$ be the smallest interval of $\R$ containing $A$, and let $f:A \to X$ be an $L$-bi-Lipschitz embedding.
-Then there exists an $L'$-bi-Lipschitz extension $F:I \to X$ of $f$ such that, if $(x,y)$ is a component of $I\setminus A$, then
+Let $(X,d,\mu)$ be a complete geodesic $(C_1,Q)$-Ahlfors regular metric measure space supporting a $p$-Poincar\'e inequality with data $C$.
+Let $A\subset \R$ be a closed set, let $I$ be the smallest closed interval of $\R$ containing $A$, and let $f:A \to X$ be an $L$-bi-Lipschitz embedding.
+Then there exists an $L'$-bi-Lipschitz extension $F:I \to X$ of $f$.